Shape

 Requires an argument: --terragrunt-working-dir /path/to/working-directory

 Set the directory where Terragrunt should execute the terraform command.
 Default is the current working directory.
-Note that for the run-all commands, this parameter has a different meaning: Terragrunt will apply or destroy all the Terraform modules in the subfolders of the terragrunt-working-dir, running terraform in the root of each module it finds.
+Note that for the run-all commands, this parameter has a different meaning: Terragrunt will apply or destroy all the OpenTofu/Terraform modules in the subfolders of the terragrunt-working-dir, running terraform in the root of each module it finds.

 terragrunt-download-dir